-Getting your sleeping position right can make all the difference to sleeping patterns and how your body feels when you wake up the following morning.
-Sleeping in the wrong position or staying still for too long in the night can aggravate back and neck problems, arthritis symptoms and snoring.
+Getting your sleeping position right can make all the difference to sleeping patterns.
+It also has a knock on effect to how your body feels when you wake up the following morning.
+Sleeping in the wrong position, or staying still for too long can aggravate back and neck problems, arthritis symptoms and snoring.
 It may even obstruct the airways to your lungs, leading to obstructive sleep apnea, a potentially serious sleep disorder.

 Read on for some pros and cons of different sleeping positions…

 Around 7% of the population sleep on their stomachs.
 This position has the benefit of potentially easing snoring by moving fleshy obstacles from the airway.
 It is however, a position that can have negative effects on other parts of your body.
 Your neck and spine are not in a neutral position, which can cause tingling, neck and back pain due to pressure on nerves.
 If you are unable to change this sleeping habit, prop your forehead up on a pillow.
 Placing a thin pillow under your tummy to align your neck and spine as much as possible can also help.

 Whether you sleep as a starfish, soldier, or arms over head, this position has both advantages and disadvantages.
 It may aggravate lower back pain and can heighten snoring and sleep apnea conditions.
 However, this is the best position if you’re suffering from heartburn, with your head slightly raised using a small pillow.
 Also, as your head, neck and spine are in a neutral position, you will be less likely to suffer from neck pain.
 The most beneficial sleeping position for your spine whilst lying on your back, is achieved by placing a pillow under your knees.